Overview of the Collaborative Divorce Process

 5 Advantages to Choosing a Collaborative Divorce

-- Collaborative Divorce avoids having a judge make decisions about your family; the clients can reach a settlement that reflects their priorities and meets their individual needs;
+- Collaborative Divorce avoids a judge making decisions about your family; the clients can reach a settlement that reflects their priorities and meets their individual needs;

 - Collaborative Divorce uses good-faith interest-based negotiations and constructive problem-solving;